 Long pants and a hoodie sweatshirt on a 95-degree day?

-You bet, if you’re trying to get rid of bees (just remember not to nab honeybees!).
+You bet, if you’re trying to get rid of wasps (just remember not to nab the bees!).

 Our Wasp Problem